Delta Air Lines Inc. (DAL) Shares Up Despite Recent Market Volatility

 DAL’s Market Performance

-DAL’s stock has seen a -1.81% decrease for the week, with a -3.96% drop in the past month and a 9.21% gain in the past quarter.
-The volatility ratio for the week is 2.36%, and the volatility levels for the past 30 days are at 2.30% for Delta Air Lines Inc. The simple moving average for the last 20 days is -2.65% for DAL stock, with a simple moving average of 10.39% for the last 200 days.
+DAL stock saw an increase of 4.05% in the past week, with a monthly gain of 0.29% and a quarterly increase of 13.70%.
+The volatility ratio for the week is 2.20%, and the volatility levels for the last 30 days are 2.29% for Delta Air Lines Inc. (DAL).
+The simple moving average for the last 20 days is -0.34% for DAL stock, with a simple moving average of 12.87% for the last 200 days.

 Analysts’ Opinion of DAL